TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 It also defines networking, allowing certain services to speak to others (for example, only one service should be able to communicate with each database).

 `kong/configure-kong.sh` is a script that is ran once the docker-compose infrastructure is running.
-It sends a series of `cURL` requests to the `Kong` API gateway which configures it to route requests it receives to the correct service, and to deal with any authentication required.
+It sends a series of `cURL` requests to the `Kong` API gateway which configures it to route requests it receives to the correct service, and to deal with any authentication required
 (see the [Authentication](authentication) Guide, and the [Kong Documentation](https://docs.konghq.com/2.0.x/getting-started/quickstart/)).

 Finally the `deploy.sh` script is a shell script to automate starting your application.